greganswer/notes/algorithms/README.md

 # Algorithms

 An algorithm is a series of steps to solve a problem.
+An algorithm can use 0 or more data structures.
 A good algorithm is readable (by humans) and scalable (by machines).

 ### Characteristics